What Is Public Liability Insurance?

-- If customers visit your business regularly (your shop or restaurant, for example)
+- If customers visit your business regularly—as with a retail shop or restaurant

-- If you work at client businesses or homes
+- If you work at client businesses or homes—as a contractor

-- If you work in public (as a builder, for example)
+- If you work in public—like as an entertainer or a builder

-This contact might be with customers, but it also can be with people who aren't customers, like those who may be on your property.
+This contact might be with customers, but it also can be with people who aren't customers but just on the property.

 What Does PLI Cover?

-Public Liability Insurance covers the costs of defending your business a lawsuit and payments of claims by a member of the public, including:
+Public Liability Insurance covers the costs of defending your business during a lawsuit and payments of claims by a member of the public.

-- Property damage.
-The coverage includes protection of a business from damage to someone else's property while they are on your property or while you are doing work.
+Property damage coverage includes protection of the business from damage to someone else's property while they are on that property or while you are doing work.
 For example, if a carpenter is working on a customer's home and breaks a window, that damage would be covered.

-- Legal expenses.
-The cost of hiring and paying an attorney to represent your business in a lawsuit brought by a customer or someone else is covered by a PLI policy.
+Legal expenses cover the cost of hiring and paying an attorney to represent your business in a lawsuit brought by a customer or someone else is covered by a PLI policy.

 What It Doesn't Cover

-- Accidents or injuries to your employees while they are working for you, at your business location, or elsewhere, including driving for business purposes.
+Also, accidents or injuries to your employees while they are working for you, at your business location, or elsewhere, including driving for business purposes are not covered.
 Coverage for employee accidents and injuries is covered by worker's compensation insurance that all employers are required to have.

-- Costs to defend defamation charges (libel or slander) against you or your business.
-This insurance is included in general liability coverage.
+Coverage does not extend to the costs to defend defamation charges (libel or slander) against you or your business.
 This type of coverage also includes false statements made by company executives or by the company (in advertising materials, for example).
+However, this insurance is included in general liability coverage.

-- Costs for professional liability lawsuits sometimes called errors and admissions or malpractice.
-(Malpractice insurance is usually for health care professionals, while errors and admissions insurance is for general professionals.)
+PLI does not cover the costs for professional liability lawsuits sometimes called errors and admissions or malpractice.
+Malpractice insurance is usually for health care professionals, while errors and admissions insurance is for general professionals.
 These lawsuits are brought against professionals for their actions in a professional capacity, including doctors, CPAs, architects, chiropractors, and others.
 Professionals need malpractice insurance to cover them against these claims.